 For originators, PeerStreet reviews track records, financial statements, licensing and adherence to state usury laws, background checks and review of legal and underwriting processes.

 For loans, they perform independent underwriting of all loans using a combination of manual processes as well as big data analytics, order independent valuation (BPO/Appraisal), ensure that each loan complies with PeerStreet underwriting guidelines, and also perform a review of legal documentation.

 For income tax purposes, PeerStreet will issue IRS Form 1099, which could be issued for interest income, original issue discount (for notes with terms longer than one year at the time of issue), cancellation of debt, or for miscellaneous income, such as incentives and late fees, if they exceed $600.

-- Diversification — All loans and notes are invested in real estate, however they can be diversified across a wide variety of parameters.
+- Diversification — All loans and notes are invested in real estate, but they can be diversified across a wide variety of parameters.
 This can include investments in different states, and in different types of properties and loans.

-- No interest rate risk — Long-term bonds and other fixed income assets face interest rate risk in the event that interest rates rise above the rate you're receiving on your investment.
+- No Interest Rate Risk — Long-term bonds and other fixed income assets face interest rate risk in the event that interest rates rise above the rate you're receiving on your investment.
 Since PeerStreet loans are a maximum of 24 months, the interest rate risk is minimal, if it exists at all.

-- Very low minimum initial deposit — At $1,000, the initial investment requirement is well below that of many mutual funds and exchange traded funds.
+- Low Minimum — At $1,000, the initial investment requirement is well below that of many mutual funds and exchange-traded funds.

 You have to have a certain level of knowledge about specialized real estate lending, as well as a strong understanding of the risks that you are taking on.
 PeerStreet will certainly appeal to certain high asset, high-risk investors, but it is not a platform for the average investor.

-The crowdfunding aspect of PeerStreet is definitely innovative, and has the potential to be the wave of the future particularly for commercial real estate lending.
+The crowdfunding aspect of PeerStreet is definitely innovative and has the potential to be the wave of the future particularly for commercial real estate lending.
 But the lack of liquidity alone will be an issue for most investors.